 Key points for selected other craft occupations

-- Approximately two thirds of overall employment was concentrated in three sectors: manufacturing (33%), wholesale and retail (20%) and construction (14%)
+- Two thirds of overall employment was concentrated in two sectors: manufacturing (one third) and wholesale and retail (approximately one fifth)

-- Three quarters of overall employment was concentrated in three trades: electrical/electronic (33%); metal machining, fitting and instrument making (24%) and vehicle (18%)
+- Almost 75% of overall employment was concentrated in three trades: electrical & electronic (30%), metal machining, fitting and instrument making (24%) and vehicle (almost 20%)

-- Approximately 56% of all persons employed in the selected occupations held higher secondary/FET qualifications, exceeding the national average of 37%; however, 27% held third level qualifications — considerably below the national average of 47%; the share of third level graduates varied across the occupations: 42% of those employed in electrical and electronic trades held third level qualifications (within this category almost 90% of computer repair and maintenance engineers held third level qualifications); in contrast, the share was only 10% for butchers, fishmongers and related trades
+- Approximately 56% of all persons employed in the selected occupations had attained higher secondary/FET qualifications, exceeding the national average of 38%; however, at 30%, the overall share with third level qualifications was considerably below the national average of 47%; the share who had third level qualifications varied across the occupations: at 45%, the highest share was for electrical & electronic craftsworkers (within this category, 90% of computer repair and maintenance engineers had attained this level of education); in contrast, the corresponding share was only 7% for butchers, fishmongers and related trades (Figure 9.11.4)